hazelcast/hazelcast-reference-manual/src/ReplicatedMap.md

 ### Configuring Replicated Map

-Replicated Map can be configured using the following two ways (as with most other features in Hazelcast):
+Replicated map can be configured programmatically or declaratively.

-- Programmatic: the typical Hazelcast way, using the Config API seen above.
-- Declarative: using `hazelcast.xml`.

 #### Replicated Map Declarative Configuration

-You can declare your Replicated Map configuration in the Hazelcast configuration file `hazelcast.xml`.
-See the following example declarative configuration.
+You can declare your replicated map configuration in the Hazelcast configuration file `hazelcast.xml`.
+Please see the following example.

 ```xml
 <replicatedmap name="default">